-\square QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE E SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended July 31, 2023 TRANSITION REPORT PURSUANT TO O SECTION 13 OR 15(d) OF THE E SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Nu mber: 000-31587 Fransition Report Pursuant To Section 13 or 15(d) of The Securities Exchange Act of 1934 Fransition period from Nevada (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 200 20001 offices) Securities reg , 2220 For the quarterly period ended July 31, 2023 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from For the quarterly period ended July 31, 2023 TRANSITION REPORT PURSUANT TO SECTION For the transition period from (Former N ame, Former Address and Former I Fiscal Year, if Changed Since Last Report) Securi ities registered pursuant to Section 12(b) of the A ct: , , , , , , , , , , , , , , , , , , , , Title of Each Class C Name of each exchange on which registered Common Stock RCAT Nasdaq Capital Market ding 12 months (or for such shorter period that t T (§23 h company.
-See the definitions of "large accele Larg e accelerated filer Accelerated filer □ Non- -accelerated filer Smaller reporting company Emerging growth company □ financ ected not to use the extended transition period for complying with any new or revised Indicate by check mark whether the registrar at is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ☑ As of September 18, 2023, there were 55,642,006 shar es of the registrant's common stock outstanding.
+\square QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended October 31, 2 TRANSITION REPORT PURSUANT TO O SECTION 13 OR 15(d) OF THE E SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Nur nber: 000-31587 Red Cat Hold (Exact name of Registrant as Nevada 88-0490034 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 15 Ave.
+Munoz Rivera, Ste 22 200 20004 San Juan, Puerto Rico (Address of principal executive o ffices) 00901 (Zip Code) , 2220 (Registrant's telephone numb (Former N ame, Former Address and Former F Siscal Year, if Changed Since Last Report) Securi ities registered pursuant to Section 12(b) of the A ct: , Title of Each Class Trading Symbol(s) Name of each exchange on which registered Common Stock RCAT Nasdaq Capital Market preceo Yes ☑ ding 12 months (or for such shorter period that the to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the ch reports), and (2) has been subject to such filing requirements for the past 90 days.
+T (§23 Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-at the registrant was required to submit such files).
+Yes \boxtimes No \square eccelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging maller reporting company," and "emerging growth company" in Rule 12b-2 of the Larg e accelerated filer Accelerated filer □ Non- accelerated filer Smaller reporting company Emerging growth company □ financ If an emerging growth company, indicate by ial accounting standards provided pursuant to Se ected not to use the extended transition period for complying with any new or revised Indicate by check mark whether the registran t is a shell company (as defined in I Rule 12b-2 of the Exchange Act).
+Yes □ No ☑ As of December 12, 2023, there were 74,162,655 share es of the registrant's common stock outstanding.